Symplykaren/Identity-Document-Masking-System/README.md

 3. Clone this repository to android studio (be sure android studio is sync properly and all gradle required dependencies are up to date and compatible)
 4. Extract the directory Identity-Document-Masking-System/flask_python to a separate directory on your system (keep it out of the android studio files) and install all paddleocr related dependencies.
 Please refer to [this repository](https://github.com/yunwoong7/korean_ocr_using_paddleOCR).
 5. Install [Ngrok](https://ngrok.com/download)
-6. Using your system terminal, navigate to your flask_python directory and run "python "
+6. Using your system terminal, navigate to your flask_python directory and run file `python web_api`
+7. Also, run Ngrok and copy the provided Ngrok forwarding link (Excluding "-> http://localhost:5000") to the specified <domain> section of `app/src/main/res/xml/network_security_config.xml`
+8.